Saddle Pals & Sidekicks

 Funeral notice for Emmett's mother Minnie in the May 24, 1945 edition of the Chicago Daily Tribune.
 Excerpt: "Minnie I. Lynn of 4632 Magnolia avenue, May 23, 1945, beloved wife of the late Edward W., fond mother of ...
 Emmett ..."

 - Death certificate - 61 year old Emmett Lynn was born February 14, 1897 in Iowa; he was divorced; parents are listed as unknown; was not a Military veteran; occupation "Actor - Free Lance - Motion Pictures".
-He passed away from coronary/heart problems on October 20, 1958 at his home at 11943 Ventura Boulevard, Los Angeles.
+He passed away on October 20, 1958 at his home at 11943 Ventura Boulevard, Los Angeles.
+Cause of death was ventricular fibrillation and coronary occlusion.
 Pierce Bros.
 Hollywood was the funeral director and burial at Valhalla Memorial Park.
-Death certificate informant was Allison Turner, Glendale, California (unsure who she was and relationship to Emmett).
+Death certificate informant was Allison Turner, Glendale, California (unsure who she was and her relationship to Emmett).

 - California Death Index has a record for Emmett Lynn which mirrors the death certificate.
 He was born February 14, 1897 in Iowa, and he passed away October 20, 1958 in the Los Angeles area: https://www.familysearch.org/ark:/61903/1:1:VPWF-1V2